 The word “form” does not refer to shape but rather the outward expression that a person gives of his inmost nature.
-(2) In order to have the outward expression of Deity then one must naturally be Deity.
-This refers to Jesus always existing as God prior to His birth to Mary (John 1:1).
+(2) To have the outward expression of Deity, then one must naturally be Deity.
+This refers to Jesus always existing as God before His birth to Mary (John 1:1).

 The phrase “a thing to be grasped” means our Lord did not consider the “expression” of His divine essence such a treasure that it should be retained at all cost.
 This means He was willing to waive His rights to the “expression” of the divine essence if the necessity arose.
 The necessity arose in the Garden of Eden at the fall of man (Genesis 3:15).

 ...but emptied himself by taking on the form of a slave, by looking like other men, and by sharing in human nature.
 (Philippians 2:7 NET)

 The phrase “taking the form of a bond-servant” means to give the outward expression of a bondservant.
 Again, you cannot express what you do not possess.
 This helps us understand what the phrase “but emptied Himself” means.
 Jesus emptied Himself of self.
 This means He emptied Himself of self-desire or an attitude that cries out “what about me!”
 This was the example that the Apostle Paul was holding up to the saints at Philippi.
 The God-man Jesus emptied Himself of self-desire in order to help us – can we do no less for each other?
 Jesus then chose to “express” a quality that was already a part of the nature of God – that of a bondservant instead of that of Deity (Matthew 20:28).